Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Seeded graph matching via JOFC

 \section{Seeded graph matching via JOFC}

 We presently approach the seeded graph matching problem via a modification of the Joint Optimization of Fidelity and Commensurability (JOFC) algorithm of \cite{JOFC}, which was originally designed for manifold matching.
-Briefly, our algorithm embeds the two graphs into a common Euclidean space where our matching inference task can be performed.
+Briefly, our algorithm embeds a list of $m$ graphs into a common Euclidean space where our matching inference task can be performed.
 The embedding seeks to maximize the information contained both within the connectivity structure of each graph and the across graph relationship provided by the seeding, i.e.\@ we seek to maximize the {\it fidelity} and {\it commensurability} of the embedding.
-Once embedded, finding the optimal matching between the vertices then amounts to solving a generalized linear assignment problem.
+Once embedded, finding the optimal matching between the vertices then amounts to solving a generalized tensor assignment problem.

 We will present our algorithm in its most general form and will note when certain assumptions on our graphs necessarily lead to simplifications.